gregdbanks/befast/README.md

 npm test
 ```

-With this setup, you have a basic Express app with an MVC-like structure, using Mongoose for MongoDB integration, and a testing setup using Jest and Supertest.
+With this setup, you have a basic Express app with an MVC-like structure, using Mongoose for MongoDB integration, and a testing setup using Jest and Supertest, all tailored for handling Star Wars missions.